stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 child, almost an infant; and a lean, elderly Dane of extremely distinctive aspect and a kind of half-malign intellectuality of countenance.

-  This last-named individual&mdash;Axel Holm, who wore the satin small-clothes, flared-skirted coat, and voluminous full-bottomed periwig of an age more than two centuries in the past&mdash;was notable among the little band as being the one responsible for the presence of them all.
+  This last-named individual--Axel Holm, who wore the satin small-clothes, flared-skirted coat, and voluminous full-bottomed periwig of an age more than two centuries in the past--was notable among the little band as being the one responsible for the presence of them all.
 He it was who, skilled equally in the arts of magic and glass working, had long ago fashioned this strange dimensional prison in which himself, his slaves, and those whom he chose to invite or allure thither were immured unchangingly for as long as the mirror might